DonczewLab/fastq2EZbakR_EnvMods/README.md

 ---

-# Sample Configuration Guide
+# 1. Sample Configuration Guide

-This section explains **exactly how to define samples** for use with this pipeline.
+This section explains **how to define samples** for use with this pipeline.
-No other files need to be modified when changing samples, provided paths and parameters are valid.
+Samples are defined in `config/config.yaml`.
+No other files need to be modified when changing samples, provided file paths are valid.

----

-## 1. Sample identifiers
+## A) Sample identifiers

 Samples are defined by **sample IDs**, which are used consistently across: